the trail to the James River landing where slaves were loaded on ships is now commemorated in Richmond

 the slave quarters at "Log Town" in the woods west of the mansion at Gunston Hall are mentioned in some interpretive signs, but none of those pine log structures were re-created like other wooden outbuildings

-Smithfield Plantation in Blacksburg mimics the Gunston Hall approach.
+Smithfield Plantation in Blacksburg mimicked the Gunston Hall approach.
 That plantation was founded in the 1770's not just by Col. William Preston, but also by slaves that he purchased and brought west of the Blue Ridge.

 Former governor Douglas Wilder (the first African American to be elected governor in the United States, and the grandchild of a slave) had plans to make the story of slavery into a major tourist attraction by opening a museum of slavery.
 He flirted with locating the U.S. National Slavery Museum in the Jamestown area, where slaves first arrived in Virginia.
 He then rejected Richmond, and selected Fredericksburg.3Even after Governor Wilder was elected mayor of Richmond, he still rejected proposals to locate the museum there.
 After the old Confederate cannon manufacturing plant, Tredegar Iron Works, re-opened on October 7, 2006 as the Civil War Visitor Center, the new exhibits stimulated discussion along the lines of "if we could get the mayor to move the slavery museum to Richmond, the city could tell the whole story of the Civil War here..."